 Like every active software community, Roblox developers share code with one another constantly.
 First- and third-party developers alike frequently share entire software packages written in Luau.
-To add to this, many Roblox games are authored not by just one developer, but a team.
+To add to this, many Roblox experiences are authored by a team.
 It is therefore crucial that we offer first-class support for mixing code written in strict and nonstrict modes.